 Views at 2,132 meters above sea level?
 Don’t skimp on camera batteries and spare memory cards; be prepared to take as many photographs as possible.
 Capture those jagged Alpine peaks, lush valleys, and shimmering lakes to show off later.

 Even if the memories of your trip fade, the images you take will help you remember your adventure.
 Embrace the Golden Round Trip experience, and let Mt.
 Pilatus reveal its secrets!
 You deserve it!

-See Related: Best Travel Photography Books to Inspire You
+See Related: Best Travel Photography Books

 Frequently Asked Questions

 How long does the Golden Round Trip take?